How It Works

 Is this legal advice?

-No. Justice Draft is a guided writing tool — it helps you find the words for your experience.
+No. Justice Draft is a guided writing tool that helps you find the words for your experience.
 It is not a legal service and does not provide legal advice.
 If you have legal questions about your specific matter, please speak with a lawyer or community legal centre.

 Take your time, there’s no rush